4d/go-mobile/docs/tutorials/data-formatter/create-swift-formatter.md

 >
 > Create your first Swift data formatters.

-A formatter can be composed of both Kotlin and Swift code.
+A formatter can be composed of both Swift and [Kotlin](create-kotlin-formatter.md) code.

 ### Object attribute Swift formatter